Keep A Watchful Eye!

 Obvious Call To Action

-What would become 3RC’s current gravel supplementation program began 10 years ago as a simple observation during a routine spawning survey on Ashland Creek.
+3RC’s focus on Ashland Creek is the result of a simple observation during a routine spawning survey in 2017.
 While walking nearly a mile of what should be one of the Rogue’s most productive tributaries, the lack of suitable habitat was shocking.
 We counted only five marginal sites that could be utilized for spawning and just one that could be considered "prime."
 The crisis became undeniable when we found a pair of steelhead attempting to cut a redd (nest) on top of watermelon-sized boulders and a handful of decomposed granite—a site with zero percent chance of success.
 Sparked by curiosity and interest as much as a desire to help, we hauled in a few buckets of properly sized river cobble and placed them at the head of the site.
 Within ten minutes, the pair was actively utilizing the new gravel, and within hours, they had exhausted the initial supply.
 We returned with more buckets to finish the job, and by the next day, a beautiful, functional redd remained where there had previously been only bare rock.
 It was a visceral realization that while the fish had the drive, they lacked the habitat.
 We completed our surveys for the year feeling like that single redd was likely the most successful spawning event in that entire section of creek that season.